Jesse Livermore, the most famous trader of all time, made $100 million in 1929.

 What does buying apples have anything to do with trading?

-Because your attitude towards buying apples, is brought over to your trading endeavor.
+Because your attitude towards buying apples is brought over to your trading endeavour.

 Here’s what I mean: